OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/application-gateway/application-gateway-create-gateway-arm-template.md

 ## <a name="delete-all-resources"></a>Tüm kaynakları silme

-Bu makalede oluşturulan tüm kaynakları silmek için aşağıdaki adımlardan birini tamamlayın:
+Bu makalede, aşağıdaki adımları hello tam bir oluşturulan tüm kaynakları toodelete:

 ### <a name="powershell"></a>PowerShell